Sign In / Sign Out

 Living at ASU promotes creative connections and innovation both inside and outside of the classroom while providing a supportive, close-knit environment designed to set you up for success.
 Living on campus is a great way to make new friends, practice your English and prepare yourself for life in America.

-Participants of the International Graduate Preparation Program will live and learn on ASU's largest and most vibrant campus in Tempe, Arizona.
-Students will enjoy living accomodations in either Adelphi Commons I or Adelphi Commons 2.
-Adelphi Commons offers a variety of amenities that include a large multi-purpose center, laundry facilities and common area community kitchens.
-Residents live in suite-style rooms.
+Participants of the International Graduate Preparation Program (IGPP) will live and learn on ASU's largest and most vibrant campus in Tempe, Arizona.
+Many of ASU's on-campus housing facilities offer a variety of amenities including multi-purpose centers, laundry facilities, suite-style rooms and common area community kitchens.

-Visit the ASU housing wesbite for more information about Adelphi Commons, including a virtual tour, floor plans and rates.
+Visit the ASU housing wesbite for more information, including virtual tours, floor plans and rates.

-All IGPP students interested in living on campus must submit a housing application.
-All applications must be submitted to ASU University Housing at the address indicated at the top of every page of the application.
+All IGPP students interested in living on campus must submit an online housing application.
+All applications must be submitted through ASU University Housing's "My Housing" portal.

 Students attending the IGPP and living on campus will be enrolled in the Maroon meal plan.
 With this flexible dining plan, you get 180 meals each semester, or about 10 meals per week, plus $375 Maroon & Gold (M&G) Dollars (declining balance) to use at residential restaurants across the ASU campuses.
 The meal plans are loaded on the ASU Pitchfork ID MasterCard® Check Card or the basic Sun Card.